Doneil Henry: Suwon Samsung Bluewings

 On November 20, 2019, Henry was transferred to South Korean K League side Suwon Samsung Bluewings for an undisclosed fee.
 He made his debut for Suwon in the AFC Champions League, starting in a group stage match against Vissel Kobe on February 19, 2020.
 Henry scored his first goal for the club on October 31, netting the opener in a 2-1 victory over Gangwon FC.

 Los Angeles FC

 In February 2022, Henry returned to MLS, signing with Los Angeles FC.
 On February 26, Henry made his debut with the club during LAFC's 3–0 win over the Colorado Rapids.
 Henry came into the match at the 86th minute as a substitute for Jesús Murillo.
 On July 3, 2022, after only appearing in 6 matches, Henry was waived by the club.

 Return to Toronto FC

 On July 22, 2022, Henry returned to his former club Toronto FC, signing a six-month deal through the end of 2022.
 He made his re-debut for Toronto the next day against Charlotte FC.
 After the end of the 2022 season, he departed the club, upon the expiry of his contract.

 Minnesota United

-In December 2022, Minnesota United announced they had claimed Henry off waivers.
+In December 2022, Minnesota United announced they had claimed Henry off waivers for the 2023 season.

+HFX Wanderers

+In July 2023, he signed a contract with the HFX Wanderers FC of the Canadian Premier League for the remainder of the 2023 season, with an option for the 2024 season.
+He made his debut for the Wanderers on July 23, subbing into their match against Atlético Ottawa late into the second-half of an eventual 1-0 victory.